Fermain/-mollify/packages/lms/README.md

 mollify migrate
 ```

-Then a user will be prompted to answer questions relating to the front matter of the content so it can be indexed and run as a website.
+Then a user will be prompted to answer questions relating to the front matter of the content so it can be converted, indexed and run as a website.

 Option 2.
 Create content from scratch